 How Often You Should Clean Your Dog’s Ears

 If you have a dog with floppy ears, or one with allergies or a dog that is prone to ear infections, clean once a week.
 Any more than that can upset the natural PH balance in your dog’s ears.

 If the dog has an ear infection, your vet may instruct you to clean more often, so do clean according to your veterinarian’s instructions.

-For most chihuahuas, cleaning the ears every other week is often enough.
+For most chihuahuas, cleaning the ears every 2-4 weeks is often enough.

 What You Need To Clean Out Your Dog’s Ears